+- I microK precision thermometer

-- power lead suitable for your country - A this user manual
+- l power lead suitable for your country

+- I this user manual

 If any item is missing or damaged, please report this immediately to your supplier.
 If possible, we recommend that you retain the packaging material in case you need to return the instrument for calibration or service since it has been designed to ensure that your microK is properly protected during transportation.